<img height="1" width="1" src="https://www.facebook.com/tr?id=731265039186674&amp;ev=PageView &amp;noscript=1">

 Additional Resources

-Activity waivers can be a useful tool for many organizations.
+Activity waiver and release forms can be a useful tool for many organizations.
 To leverage these, make sure to invest in digital waiver software.
 The right tool will make everything from storing documents to searching for a specific waiver much easier and faster for your staff.

 To try out our comprehensive solution, claim your free trial of Smartwaiver’s software!